 The Challenge A Program

-Students are introduced to the rigorous work of the Challenge program as they encounter the joys and challenges of this discussion-charged Challenge A program.
+Students are introduced to the robust work of the Challenge program as they encounter the joys and challenges of this discussion-charged Challenge A program.

 It is a mix of grammar and dialectic materials as well as an introduction to basic rhetorical skills.